edogola4/chat-flow/README.md

 - Real-time functionality powered by [Socket.IO](https://socket.io/)
 - Icons from [Material Icons](https://material.io/resources/icons/)
 - Styled with [Angular Material](https://material.angular.io/)
+- Theme system inspired by [Angular Material Theming](https://material.angular.io/guide/theming)

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 <div align="center">
-  Made with ❤️ by Your Name
+  Made with ❤️ by the ChatFlow Team
 </div>